-These days, every PC user owns one or more USB flash drives.
+These days, every PC user owns at least one USB flash drive.
 USB drives are often used to save and transfer data between computers, install and run Windows operating system, store and launch portable programs, and lock computers running Windows.

 Those of you who often use USB drives probably have come across “The disk is write-protected.
 Remove the write-protection or use another disk” error when attempting to transfer files to a USB drive.
 The error shows up only when you try to write something to the USB.

-The Try Again button on the dialog is of no use as the error will re-appear once you click the Try Again button.
+The Try Again button on the dialog is of no use as the error will re-appear if you click the Try Again button.

 Meanwhile, before trying anything else, make sure that your USB drive doesn’t include a write protection switch.
 Yes, some USB drives on the market come with physical write protection switches.
-And if your USB drive does include one, make sure that the switch is in turned off position before going through the below mentioned methods.
+And if your USB drive does include one, make sure that the switch is in the turned off position before going through the below-mentioned methods.

 Step 1: Open Registry Editor.
-To do so, type Regedit in the Start search box and then press Enter key.
+To do so, type Regedit in the Start/taskbar search box and then press Enter key.
 Click Yes if you see the UAC prompt.

 Alternatively, you can open up the Run command box by simultaneously pressing Windows and R keys, type Regedit.exe in the box, and then press Enter key to open Registry Editor.